jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 This lets you give a more meaningful description to each menu item.

 The command line argument --vsimple is the same as --simple, but also
-disables icons and ignores jgmenurc
+disables icons and ignores jgmenurc (if it exists).

 Lesson 5
 --------

 To display icons, you need to populate the third field.

+By default, jgmenu will obtain the icon theme from xsettings (if
+it is running) or tint2rc (if it exists).
+When running with the
-Also make sure that *icon_size* and *icon_theme* are set to something
+--simple argument, make sure that *icon_theme* is set to something
 sensible in your $HOME/.config/jgmenu/jgmenurc.

     (